 Thom Westfield Infant Toddler Services

 Thom Westfield Infant Toddler Services (WITS) is in the business of helping children and their families achieve their goals.
 We recognize that our success depends on the skills and experience of the people who work for us.
-Thom Westfield Infant Toddler employs over 70 full and part-time staff members: teachers, counselors, nurses, social workers and therapists, many of them fluent in Spanish, Russian, Ukrainian and Sign Language.
+Thom Westfield Infant Toddler employs over 50 full and part-time staff members: teachers, counselors, nurses, social workers and therapists, many of them fluent in Spanish, Russian, and Ukrainian.